DS-MLR: Exploiting Double Separability for Scaling up Distributed Multinomial Logistic Regression: Experiments

 \subsection{Data Fits and Model Does not Fit}

 For this experiment, we compare DS-MLR and LC on LSHTC1-large and ODP datasets.

 {\bf LSHTC1-large:} L-BFGS requires all its parameters to fit on one machine and is therefore not suited for model parallelism (even on modestly large datasets such as LSHTC1-large, $\approx$ 4.2 billion parameters need to be stored demanding $\approx$ 34GB).
 Thus, parallelizing L-BFGS would involve duplicating 34 GB of parameters across all its processors.
 We ran both DS-MLR and LC using 48 workers.

 Figure \ref{fig:plottime_lshtclarge_wikilarge} (left) shows how the objective function changes vs time for DS-MLR and LC.
-As can be seen, DS-MLR out performs LC by a wide-margin despite the advantage LC has by duplicating data across all its processors.

-{\bf ODP}: We ran DS-MLR on the ODP dataset \footnote{\url{https://github.com/JohnLangford/vowpal_wabbit/tree/master/demo/recall_tree/odp}} which has a huge model parameter size of 355 GB.
+As can be seen, DS-MLR out performs LC by a wide-margin despite the advantage LC has by duplicating data across all its processors.\\ {\bf ODP}: We ran DS-MLR on the ODP dataset \footnote{\url{https://github.com/JohnLangford/vowpal_wabbit/tree/master/demo/recall_tree/odp}} which has a huge model parameter size of 355 GB.
 For this experiment we used 20 nodes $\times$ 1 mpi task $\times$ 260 threads.
 The progress in decreasing the objective function value is shown in Figure \ref{fig:plottime_lshtclarge_wikilarge} (right).
 LC method being a second-order method has a very high per-iteration cost and it takes an enormous amount of time to finish even a single iteration.